 employee's spouse, child or parent.

-4. Care of a spouse, child, parent or next of kin who is a covered servicemember with a serious
+4. Care of a spouse, child, parent or next of kin who is a covered servicemember (including

 5. A qualifying exigency arising out of the fact that the spouse, child or parent of the employee